Westpac Low Rate Credit Card

-Save on credit card costs with 0% p.a. on balance transfers for 24 months.
+Save on existing credit card debt with 0% p.a. for 20 months on balance transfers, plus, get $200 cashback.

 |Product Name||Westpac Low Rate Card|